bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 bUnit works with MSTest, NUnit, and xUnit, and it allows you to write the unit tests in either `.cs` or `.razor` files.

-The latter, writing tests in `.razor` files, provides an easier way to declare component- and HTML-markup in the tests, so it will most likely be the go to for many people in the future.
+The latter, writing tests in `.razor` files, provides an easier way to declare component markup and HTML markup in the tests, so it will most likely be the go-to for many people in the future.

 *However*, the current Razor editor in Visual Studio 2019 does not offer all the code editing features available in the C# editor, and has some formatting bugs on top of that, so that is something to consider if you choose to write tests in `.razor` files.

-The following sections will show how to get started writing tests in either `.cs` or `.razor` files.
+The following sections show how to get started writing tests in either `.cs` or `.razor` files.

 ## Creating basic tests in `.razor` files

 Before writing tests in `.razor` files, a few things needs to be in place:

 1. Make sure the test project has the SDK type set to `Microsoft.NET.Sdk.Razor`.
 Otherwise the Blazor compiler will not translate your `.razor` files into runnable code.
-2. Add a `_Imports.razor` file to the test project.
+2. Add an `_Imports.razor` file to the test project.
 It serves the same purpose as `_Imports.razor` files in regular Blazor projects.
 These using statements are useful to add right away:

 ```cshtml
 @using Microsoft.AspNetCore.Components.Forms